Jesse Carver: Managerial career

 His innovations were far-reaching, from wooden shoes and bathrobes for the players to prevent them catching cold whilst getting out of the showers, to made-to-measure lightweight continental boots for all the players.
 He also bought 40 footballs, one for each player on the staff as he expected them to practice their ball skills at all times.

-He also brought from Italy, former Swedish national coach George Raynor as his number two, another man with an outstanding reputation on the continent.
+He also brought over from Italy former Swedish national coach George Raynor as his number two, another man with an outstanding reputation on the continent.

 Over 24,000 fans were at the opening day win over Bournemouth, and the football was slick and exciting.
 At home, Carver's team were unbeatable, but away from home, they struggled for results and promotion hopes looked slim.
 Throughout the autumn, rumours persisted of a move back to Italy, but these were quashed by chairman Shanks.

 By now, it had become apparent that Carver and Raynor's continental style was not quite enough to win promotion amidst the hurly-burly of the Third Division, and Carver re-shaped his approach.
-In December, he bought Ken McPherson from Middlesbrough, a big bustling centre-forward, and the team won five games on the trot culminating in a 5–1 thrashing of Millwall in front of a crowd of 30,000.
+In December, he bought Ken McPherson from Middlesbrough, a big bustling centre-forward, and the team won five games on the trot, culminating in a 5–1 thrashing of Millwall in front of a crowd of 30,000.

 But there was another major story brewing.
 Behind the scenes, Carver had made it clear to Shanks – he wanted to leave.
 The Midlands didn't suit his wife's health and he made an urgent request to be released from his three-year contract.
 The board reluctantly agreed and Carver left the club on New Year's Eve.
 City released him on the understanding that he didn't work in England during the remaining period of his Coventry contract.
-He denied that there were any other offers for his services but within hours of him returning to Italy, on 3 January Lazio announced he would be their new manager.
+He denied that there were any other offers for his services, but within hours of him returning to Italy, on 3 January Lazio announced he would be their new manager.

-He led Lazio from place 13 to place 4 in the second half of the 1955–56 Serie A season.
-1956–57 he finished third with the Roman club.
+He led Lazio from 13th place to fourth place in the second half of the 1955–56 Serie A season.
+In 1956–57, he finished third.

-He did return to a coaching job at Tottenham in 1958, but failed to settle and later, he moved to Portugal.
+He did return to a coaching job at Tottenham Hotspur in 1958, but failed to settle; later, he moved to Portugal.
 After a spell in the US, he retired to England in the 1970s.

 He died on 29 November 2003, in Bournemouth.